dwcoder/MM-The-Gearmaker/Characterbooks/Narco_Sicario.md

 ### =Narco Sicario=

 ### =French savant=
 When people accuse =French savant= of the crime, you can point out that =he French savant= would certainly know how to use a knife; it is standard spy training.
+You know this from the circles you operate in.

 ### =Spouse=
 As the person responsible for the security matters of the Ryan family, it was your duty to look into Wilbur.